umn-asr/peoplesoft_course_class_data/README.md

 ## Peoplesoft Course Class Data
-A service for extracting Univeristy of MN course class data from an Orcale QAS endpoint and converting the denormalized xml rows it into json
+A service for extracting University of MN course class data from an Oracle QAS endpoint and converting the denormalized XML rows into JSON.

 Still a bit rough.
 Move along, nothing to see here.